emqx/cloud-docs/en_US/api/api_overview.md

 ### Result codes

-The response message body of the EMQ X Broker interface is in JSON format, which always contains the returned `code`.
+The response message body of the EMQX Broker interface is in JSON format, which always contains the returned `code`.

 The possible result codes are as follows: